Codewithakk/coaching-mangement-system/README.md

 and many more are there go and just download it to have a view of it

-# follow mw for more projects
+# follow me for more projects